microsoft/TypeScript-Website/packages/handbook-v1/en/Interfaces.md

   select() {}
 }

-// Error: Property 'state' is missing in type 'Image'. class ImageControl implements SelectableControl {
+class ImageControl implements SelectableControl {
   private state: any;
   select() {}
 }

-class Location {}
 ```

 In the above example, `SelectableControl` contains all of the members of `Control`, including the private `state` property.